eric-aerrober/fire-aspect/prompts/base/agent/system.md

 Notes for tools:

     a.
 Tools really mean any arbitrary action you can take.
-Talking to the user is a "tool" Invoking another agent is a "tool" making an API call is a "tool".
 The idea is that you can do anything you want as long as you can define it as a tool.
+Dont use tools that dont exist!
+The only existing tools are the ones defined in the context you are given.

     b.
 Tools will return a natural language result, a list of variables that were created, and possibly arbitrary data which you can refer to.